 Financial Literacy Month is an initiative between the Canadian government and various credit unions across the country with the goal of providing Canadians with accessible financial education.
-This November marks the tenth anniversary of Financial Literacy month where you’ve been given the tools you need to become financially literate from 2020 and beyond.
+This November marks the tenth anniversary of Financial Literacy month where you’ve been given the tools you need to become financially literate in 2020 and beyond.

-This accessible financial education provides Canadians with tips for debt management, budgeting, saving for retirement and an emergency fund, fraud avoidance and understanding various financial services.
-These are communicated through blog-style posts written by professionals, infographics and videos that appeal to learners of all types.
+This accessible financial education provides Canadians with tips for debt management, budgeting, saving for retirement and an emergency fund, fraud avoidance, and understanding various financial services.
+These are communicated through blog-style posts written by professionals, infographics, and videos that appeal to learners of all types.
 You can even quiz yourself to see how literate you are!

-The government of Canada has made it easy to access these tools – they can be found here.
+The Government of Canada has made it easy to access these tools – they can be found here.

 Why do we need Financial Literacy Month?

-The promotion of Financial Literacy is to attract Canadians to the tools and information collected by the government and Credit Unions.
-The last three generations to come of age (Gen-X, Millennials and Gen Z), did not come into adulthood during stable times.
+The promotion of Financial Literacy is to attract Canadians to the tools and information collected by the government and credit unions.
+The last three generations to come of age (Gen-X, Millennials, and Gen Z), did not come into adulthood during stable times.
 Among the many inter-generational problems this has caused, a decline in financial literacy is one of them.